dranur/REAGroup/README.md

 - Start the build run for the 'simple-sinatra-app' pipeline by clicking on 'Build now' button

-### Some of the known issues that need to be addressed in future versions
+### Some of the known issues that need to be address in future versions

 - Jenkin pipeline build can run once successful.
 Any attempts to run a second or subsequent times  will fail if docker image is not removed beforehand.
 - The simple sinatra app in the container do not start up automatically after the container or host reboots.